IT Strategy

 What are the benefits in terms of cost savings, flexibility, service level gains?

-What are the potential costs in terms of replacing assets by variable costs, loss of control over involved personnel, potential loss of individual service?
+What are the potential costs in terms of replacing assets by variable costs, loss of control over involved personnel, potential loss of individuality of services?

 What are the risks involved in terms of confidentiality of data and services, dependence on the supplier, loss of flexibility?